abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/php-lp/baseline.md

 Basically, it is the HTML output that confirms PHP is working.

 ### Test from Your Browser

-Open your browser and go to:
+Now, let’s test it from outside the VM.
+Open a web browser on your local machine (Chrome, Firefox, Edge, etc.) and enter the following URL in the address bar:

 ```console
 http://<YOUR_VM_PUBLIC_IP>/info.php
 ```
-Replace `<YOUR_VM_PUBLIC_IP>` with the public IP of your GCP VM.
+- Replace `<YOUR_VM_PUBLIC_IP>` with the public IP of your GCP VM.

-You should see the PHP Info Page, which confirms Apache and PHP-FPM are working together.
+If everything is set up correctly, you will see a PHP Info page in your browser.
+It looks like this:

 ![PHP-info page alt-text#center](images/php-web.png "Figure 1: PHP info")